PierfrancescoSoffritti/handy/README.md

 ## Hand segmentation
 With segmentation we refer to the process of extracting objects of interest from an image.
 In our case, the object of interest is the hand of the user.

 There are many possible approaches to solve this problem, each with different complexity and accuracy.
 Due to the lack of strong constraints on the scene's composition and illumination, we had to exclude segmentation techniques based on thresholding grayscale images.
-Even though this techniques are generally fast and reliable (with the right images), our typical histogram doesn't have any recognizable separation of modes, therefore grayscale analysis is not a viable option.
+Even though this techniques are generally fast and reliable (with the right images), our typical image histogram doesn't have any recognizable separation of modes, therefore grayscale analysis is not a viable option.

 We decided that the best approach to solve our problem, in terms of complexity and reliability, is to segment the hand starting from the color of the user's skin.
 The idea is quite simple: find the color of the user's skin and use it as a threshold to binarize the image.